Ditorka/Calculator/README.md

-An application built for my Application and data security course.
+An application built for my Application And Data Security course.
 That app performs a number of actions based on the properties of residue class groups.

 # What I Learned